 The Education Department Teacher Preparation programs and Masters degrees.

-AULA offers two stand-alone teacher credentialing programs as well as the CLEAR Credential program.
+AULA offers two stand-alone teacher credentialing programs as well as the INDUCTION Credential program.
 The Department also offers 2 Master of Arts degree programs.
 New students are admitted in the Summer, Fall, Winter and Spring quarters.
 For application deadlines, refer to the Academic Calendar or the AULA website.

 Teacher Preparation Programs